-Thank you all so much for the funds to produce the core text a collaborative synthesis of how to integrate fungi into land management and restoration.
-Our aim is to have the guide finished and ready to use by the end of 2019.
+Thank you all so much for the funds to produce the core text: a collaborative synthesis of how to integrate fungi into land management and restoration.
+We are working hard on producing the guide.

-With this in mind we are continuing to raise funds hoping to have all the money we require by December 2019.
-Please help us all the way and provide a valuable resource for the Australian environment.
+With this in mind we are continuing to raise funds hoping to have all the money we require to illustrate Fungi4Land by 20 December 2019.

 Due to the wonderful help of our friends and supporters, we have had a successful crowd funding campaign in May-July 2018 which raised $38,130.
 From these funds the costs of the rewards, the crowdfunding website and credit card fees have been paid.
 Also, a stipend of $500 was paid for a video produced to market the guide.
 The remainder of these funds will support Sapphire to write the core guide in collaboration with other authors, for an estimated six to nine months.